Harrisburg Tax Crimes Attorneys

 Many criminal tax matters are referred for prosecution after several months of unsuccessful civil collection or notice efforts by the IRS or the Pennsylvania Department of Revenue.
 Our lawyers can often keep a case about to go criminal in the civil collection system if we're engaged early enough to avoid prosecution.

 On the civil side of our practice, our tax attorneys assist clients who are struggling to pay their taxes.
 They will work with you to find a solution that meets your needs and resolves your tax problems.
 This may include negotiating a payment plan, an offer in compromise or seeking a waiver of penalties and interest with the IRS or Pennsylvania Department of Revenue.

 If you continue to fail to remit taxes, the civil tax section of the IRS or Department of Revenue could refer your case to the Attorney General's office for prosecution.
 At this point, attorney Marc Scaringi can protect your interests inside and outside of the courtroom.
 Attorney Scaringi served for six years as the Executive Assistant to the Attorney General of Pennsylvania.
 This inside knowledge provides him with insight into resolving his clients' tax crime cases.

-Contact us in Carlisle, Harrisburg or Newport for a free consultation about your state or federal defense options.
+Contact us in Carlisle, Harrisburg or Newport to ask about free consults about your state or federal defense options.

 Criminal Tax Matters